Honeyyellowcat/HW/README.md

-# HW
+# Aerospace Engineering Homework Codes ——— ୨୧ ———
-Welcome to my Aerospace Engineering homework repository!
-Featuring Python, MATLAB, and delving into C++, these codes reflect my journey in Aeronautics &amp; Astronautics Engineering coursework.
+Welcome to the repository containing my Aerospace Engineering homework codes!
+This repository houses my assignments and projects related to Aeronautics & Astronautics Engineering coursework.

+✄・・・・・・・・・・・

+## Languages Used:
+- ୨୧・Python: Used for various calculations, data analysis, and simulations.
+- ୨୧・MATLAB: Employed for numerical computations, plotting, and simulation tasks.
+- ୨୧・C++: Exploring this language for more advanced programming tasks and simulations.

+## Contents:
+- ୨୧・Python Codes: This directory contains Python scripts and notebooks used for assignments and projects in Aerospace Engineering.
+- ୨୧・MATLAB Codes: Here, you'll find MATLAB scripts and functions developed for various Aerospace Engineering tasks.
+- ୨୧・C++ Codes: This section holds C++ programs and projects related to Aeronautics & Astronautics Engineering.